Installation Instructions

 apt-get install libevent-dev -y

-# If unable to install, try the following command
+# If installation fails, please try the following command

 # apt-get install libevent2-dev -y

-2. Install the event extension by running the following command line:
+2. Install the event extension.
+Run the command:

 pecl install event

-Note: When prompted with Include libevent OpenSSL support [yes] : enter no and press Enter, for all other prompts just press Enter.
+Note: When prompted Include libevent OpenSSL support [yes] :, enter no and hit Enter; for the rest, just hit Enter.

-3. Run php --ini, find and open the php.ini file, and add the following configuration at the end:
+3. Run php --ini to find and open the php.ini file, add the following configuration at the end:

 extension=event.so

-Installation on a Fresh System (Installing PHP + Extensions)
+Fresh System Installation (Fresh Install of PHP + Extensions)

-1. Run the command line (this step includes installing the php-cli main program, pcntl, posix, libevent library, and git program)
+1. Run the command (this step includes installing the php-cli main program, as well as pcntl, posix, libevent library and git):

 yum install php-cli php-process git gcc php-devel php-pear libevent-devel -y

-2. Install the event extension by running the following command line:
+2. Install the event extension.
+Run the command:

 pecl install event

-Note: When prompted with Include libevent OpenSSL support [yes] : enter no and press Enter, for all other prompts just press Enter.
+Note: When prompted Include libevent OpenSSL support [yes] :, enter no and hit Enter; for the rest, just hit Enter.

-3. Run php --ini, find and open the php.ini file, and add the following configuration at the end:
+3. Run php --ini to find and open the php.ini file, add the following configuration at the end:

 extension=event.so

-4. Run the command line (this step downloads the Workerman main program from GitHub)
+4. Run the command (this step downloads the Workerman main program from GitHub):

 git clone https://github.com/walkor/Workerman

-1. Run the command line (this step includes installing the php-cli main program, libevent library, and git program)
+1. Run the command (this step includes installing the php-cli main program, libevent library, and git):

 apt-get install php-cli git gcc php-pear php-dev libevent-dev -y

-2. Install the event extension by running the following command line:
+2. Install the event extension.
+Run the command:

 pecl install event

-Note: When prompted with Include libevent OpenSSL support [yes] : enter no and press Enter, for all other prompts just press Enter.
+Note: When prompted Include libevent OpenSSL support [yes] :, enter no and hit Enter; for the rest, just hit Enter.

-3. Run php --ini, find and open the php.ini file, and add the following configuration at the end:
+3. Run php --ini to find and open the php.ini file, add the following configuration at the end:

 extension=event.so

-4. Run the command line (this step downloads the Workerman main program from GitHub)
+4. Run the command (this step downloads the Workerman main program from GitHub):

 git clone https://github.com/walkor/Workerman

-Method 1: Mac systems come with PHP Cli, but may be missing the pcntl extension.
+Method 1: macOS comes with PHP CLI, but may lack the pcntl extension.

-1. Refer to method three in the manual Appendix - Installing Extensions for source code compilation and installation of the pcntl extension.
+1. Refer to the manual section Appendix - Installing Extensions, method 3 for source code compilation installation of the pcntl extension.

-2. Refer to method four in the manual Appendix - Installing Extensions to use phpize to install the event extension (this can be omitted as it is a development machine).
+2. Refer to the manual section Appendix - Installing Extensions, method 4 for using phpize to install the event extension (this can be omitted for development machines).

-3. Download the Workerman main program through https://www.workerman.net/download/workermanzip, or download examples from the official website to run.
+3. Download the Workerman main program from https://www.workerman.net/download/workermanzip, or visit the official website to download examples to run.

-Method 2: Install php and the corresponding extensions using the brew command.
+Method 2: Install PHP and corresponding extensions using the brew command.

-1. Run the following command line to install the brew tool (you can skip this step if brew is already installed)
+1. Run the following command to install the brew tool (if you have already installed brew, you can skip this step):

 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-2. Run the following command line to install php
+2. Run the following command to install php:

 brew install php

-3. Run the following command line to install the event extension
+3. Run the following command to install the event extension:

 brew install php-event

-4. Download examples from the official website to run.
+4. Visit the official website to download examples to run.

-The Event extension is not mandatory, but is recommended to be installed for business requirements that support more than 1000 concurrent connections, as it can support huge numbers of concurrent connections.
-If the business requires a lower level of concurrent connections, such as below 1000 concurrent connections, it may not need to be installed.
+The Event extension is not mandatory.
+It is recommended to install the Event extension if your business needs to support over 1000 concurrent connections, as it can handle a massive number of concurrent connections.
+If your business has a relatively low number of concurrent connections, such as below 1000, you may not need to install it.

-1. If the following error occurs: checking for include/event2/event.h... not found, please try to delete the libevent-dev(el) library and install libevent2-dev(el) instead.
+1. If you encounter the error checking for include/event2/event.h... not found, please try removing the libevent-dev(el) library and then install libevent2-dev(el).

-2. If the following error occurs: NOTICE: PHP message: PHP Warning: PHP Startup: Unable to load dynamic library '.../event.so' - ..../event.so: undefined symbol: php_sockets_le_socket in Unknown on line 0.
+2. If you encounter the error NOTICE: PHP message: PHP Warning: PHP Startup: Unable to load dynamic library '.../event.so' - ..../event.so: undefined symbol: php_sockets_le_socket in Unknown on line 0.

-Please change the loading order of event.so and socket.so by writing extension=socket.so in php.ini before extension=event.so to load the socket extension first.
+Please change the loading order of event.so and socket.so, i.e., in php.ini, write extension=socket.so before extension=event.so, so that the socket extension loads first.